sesame-workshop/SESAME/index.md

 ---

-title: "Smarter Extraction of ScholArly MEtadata using Knowledge Graphs and Language Models (SESAME)"
-description: "2nd SESAME Workshop on Smarter Extraction of ScholArly MEtadata using Knowledge Graphs and Language Models"
+Smarter Extraction of ScholArly MEtadata using Knowledge Graphs, Language Models and Agents (SESAME) 2nd SESAME Workshop on Smarter Extraction of ScholArly MEtadata using Knowledge Graphs, Language Models and Agents"
 -------------------------------------------------------------------------------------------------------------------------

 <a id="top"></a>